-Let the adventure begin with our brand new Eco Adventure Camp launched in 2017.
+Let the adventure begin with our Eco Adventure Camp.
 What better place to learn about the environment than right where the river meets the sea?
 This two night camp for up to 60 students is highly educational and packed full of fun.
 Bring your classroom outdoors to experience:

 Goolwa Barrage Walk